Tomas-Bueno-Momcilovic/timesheet-analysis-unit/README.md

-# timesheet-analysis-unit
+# Timesheet Analysis Unit (TAU)
-Shiny dashboard for tracking employee timesheets
+Shiny dashboard for displaying employee timesheets.
+The dashboard has been implemented as a proof-of-concept in an SME.